Holden: 1980s

 The 1980s were challenging for Holden and the Australian automotive industry.
 The Australian Government tried to revive the industry with the Button car plan, which encouraged car makers to focus on producing fewer models at higher, more economical volumes, and to export cars.
 The decade opened with the shut-down of the Pagewood, New South Wales production plant and introduction of the light commercial Rodeo, sourced from Isuzu in Japan.
 The Rodeo was available in both two- and four-wheel drive chassis cab models with a choice of petrol and diesel powerplants.
 The range was updated in 1988 with the TF series, based on the Isuzu TF.
 Other cars sourced from Isuzu during the 1980s were the four-wheel drive Jackaroo (1981), the Shuttle (1982) van and the Piazza (1986) three-door sports hatchback.
 The second generation Holden Gemini from 1985 was also based on an Isuzu design, although, its manufacture was undertaken in Australia.

+In 1981, the Fishermans Bend engine plant began production of the Family II - part of a global engine programme for GM's compact vehicles.
+The plant supplied the engine locally for the Camira model, and to export markets - primarily to GM's plants in Europe for installation in Opel/Vauxhall vehicles.

-While GM Australia's commercial vehicle range had originally been mostly based on Bedford products, these had gradually been replaced by Isuzu products.
+While GM Australia's commercial vehicle range had originally been mostly based on Bedford products, these had gradually been replaced by Isuzu products as the Bedford brand was being retired in Britain.
 This process began in the 1970s and by 1982 Holden's commercial vehicle arm no longer offered any Bedford products.

 The new Holden WB commercial vehicles and the Statesman WB limousines were introduced in 1980.
 However, the designs, based on the HQ and updated HJ, HX and HZ models from the 1970s were less competitive than similar models in Ford's lineup.
 Thus, Holden abandoned those vehicle classes altogether in 1984.
 Sales of the Commodore also fell, with the effects of the 1979 energy crisis lessening, and for the first time the Commodore lost ground to the Ford Falcon.
 Sales in other segments also suffered when competition from Ford intensified, and other Australian manufacturers: Mitsubishi, Nissan and Toyota gained market share.
 When released in 1982, the Camira initially generated good sales, which later declined because buyers considered the 1.6-litre engine underpowered, and the car's build and ride quality below-average.
 The Camira lasted just seven years, and contributed to Holden's accumulated losses of over A$500 million by the mid-1980s.